- Advice

 Unfortunately, some adaptations prevent a tow bar being fitted to some tow cars.
 If in doubt, confirm this with the adaptation provider or tow bar installer.

-Exterior of modified caravanThere are also reputable and established specialist suppliers than can assess, advise and adapt caravans to your individual needs, including access and interior layouts and features.
+There are also reputable and established specialist suppliers that can assess, advise and adapt caravans to your individual needs, including access and interior layouts and features.
 See our list of possible mobility adaptations at the end of this guide.

 A motor mover can be helpful for positioning your caravan on a pitch or driveway at home.
 Caravan steadies can be lowered and raised using a cordless drill, or fully automated levelling systems can be installed.
-A solution for some disabled campers collecting and transporting water is to hook an Aquaroll or Wastemaster to the back of a mobility scooter or wheelchair.
+A solution for some campers with disabilities collecting and transporting water is to hook an Aquaroll or Wastemaster to the back of a mobility scooter or wheelchair.
 Campsite bollards and unit hook-up inlet points for the electricity are also positioned at a low level with few fiddly catches to negotiate.

 Depending upon individual circumstances, a similar level of independence to that enjoyed from adapted mobility vehicles can often be replicated in the caravan itself.
 You do not need to buy a new caravan as many companies will adapt a pre-owned one if you prefer, depending on the interior layout.